txpipe/oura/book/src/sinks/gcp_cloudfunction.md

 - `headers` (optional): key-value map of extra headers to pass in each HTTP call
 - `error_policy` (optional): either `Continue` or `Exit`.
 Default value is `Exit`.
 - [retry_policy](../advanced/retry_policy.md)

+### GCP Authentication

+The GCP authentication process relies on the following conventions:

+- If the `GOOGLE_APPLICATION_CREDENTIALS` environmental variable is specified, the value will be used as the file path to retrieve the JSON file with the credentials.